CAR ACCIDENT ATTORNEY IN ALEXANDRIA, VIRGINIA

-Vehicular crashes were down in Virginia during the COVID-19 pandemic and its accompanying shelter-at-home policies.
 In 2020, there were 105,600 vehicular crashes in the Commonwealth, down from 128,172 in 2019, but fatalities actually rose to 847 from 827.
-Now that life seems to be returning to normal, the crash figures may rise again.
-More vehicles on the road mean more chances for accidents to happen.
+Now that life seems to be returning to normal after COVID, the crash figures may rise again.
+More vehicles on the road means more chances for accidents to happen.

-This strict standard is one reason you need the guidance and help of an experienced car accident attorney if you’re injured in a crash.
-The insurance company for the other driver will no doubt use every trick in the book to get you to say or do something that they can use to pin fault on you, even if it’s just a small percentage.
+You need the help of an experienced car accident attorney if you’re injured in a crash.
+The insurance company for the other driver will use every trick in the book to get you to say or do something that they can use to pin fault on you, even if it’s just a small percentage (and in Virginia, a small percentage is all they need!)

 Contact us at Blaszkow Legal, PLLC immediately if you’re involved in an accident.
 We will work with you from the beginning to help make sure your claim is treated fairly, so you can seek the compensation you deserve.
-We represent clients in Alexandria, Virginia, and also in Fairfax, Woodbridge, Arlington, Manassas, and elsewhere.
+We work on a contingency-fee basis, so we don't get paid, if you don't collect money.

 Auto Insurance Laws in Virginia